Registered Nurse RN

 Erb’s Point: found left of the sternal border in the 3rd intercostal space

-Tricuspid: found right of the sternal border in the 4th intercostal space REPRESENTS S1 “lub”
+Tricuspid: found left of the sternal border in the 4th intercostal space REPRESENTS S1 “lub”

-Mitral: found midclavicular in the 5th intercostal space REPRESENTS S1 “lub” (also the site of point of maximal impulse)
+Mitral: found left of the sternal border at the midclavicular in the 5th intercostal space REPRESENTS S1 “lub” (also the site of point of maximal impulse)

 The Base of the heart includes the aortic and pulmonic areas, and S2 will be loudest at the base.
 Aortic and pulmonic murmurs are heard best at the base with the patient leaning forward and sitting up with the diaphragm of the stethoscope.